SJbrou/sblog/index.md

 <br>

 This blog is <a href="https://github.com/SJbrou/sblog">open source</a>.
 See an error?
-Please go ahead and propose a change on <a href="https://github.com/SJbrou/sblog/issues">github issues</a> or <a href="mailto:sjbrou@gmail.com"> email.
+Please let me know on your usual manner or reach out to me on <a href="https://github.com/SJbrou/sblog/issues">github issues</a>

 <br>